 - City God Temple: The most impressive temple in Shanghai Old City and the unofficial heart of the district.
 Costs 10 yuan to enter.

 - Old Street: The bustling historic shopping district around Yuyuan Garden.
-Even if it’s (more than a little touristy, the narrow pedestrian-only alleyways, lined with food stalls and small boutique shops, are an interesting detour from the big city life outside.
+Even if it’s (more than a little touristy, the narrow pedestrian-only alleyways, lined with food stalls featuring some of the most famous Shanghai dishes and small boutique shops, are an interesting detour from the big city life outside.

 - Huxinting Teahouse: The most famous teahouse in Old City.
 Perched upon stilts over a pond at Yuyuan Garden, this Shanghai favourite serves up fine Chinese green, oolong, black, and white teas with impressive views to boot.